SamNie2027/SamNie2027/README.md

 We are developing a new donation page and admin portal for Fenway Community Center to improve donor retention and reuptake.

+Technologies: ReactJS, ExpressJS, NestJS, NodeJS, PostgreSQL, JEST, TypeORM, Stripe API

 <ins>My contributions so far as a backend developer:</ins>

 * Wrote Donation Entity and handled TypeORM migrations to our PostgreSQL database in our Docker container
 * Integrating ExpressJS backend with Stripe API to handle donations

-Technologies: ReactJS, ExpressJS, NodeJS, PostgreSQL

 ### Shelter Link - Code4Community (Jan 2025 - June 2025)